kutne/modern_south_asia/assignments.md

 Note: in the event of another Covid-19 shut down, I will provide alternative instructions regarding the museum visit.

 ## Final Exam
 You will receive a take-home, cumulative final exam two weeks before the due date on the syllabus.
 The exam will be open book, but you must complete all work independently.
 Please note: There is no midterm exam in this course.

+## A Note on "Clusters"…
+In the first or second week of class, I will use a randomizer to assign small groups of 3-4 students.
+These will be your “clusters” for the semester.
+The clusters serve a few purposes.
+In order to ensure that class discussions are as productive as possible in the limited time we have together, I will often ask you to first work through a couple of questions in this small group.
+Then, you can zoom in on what are the most important questions or ideas you need answers to.

+Why do this with assigned clusters?
+Why not just count off in each class or ask you to work with whoever is sitting near you?
+There are a few reasons.
+First, it saves time.
+Instead of using precious class time to either make or assign groups, I can just ask you to work with your cluster.
+If we’re meeting person, you don’t need to figure out who is who.
+If we’re meeting virtually, then it saves time for setting up Zoom breakout rooms or setting up Google docs.

+The second reason, and arguably the more important reason, is that you will develop a rapport with your cluster over the course of the semester.
+It’s easier to ask questions or work through a set of prompts when you already know each other.
+For this same reason, it eliminates the disadvantage of not having a friend in the class.
+When you take a class with someone you already know, then you probably would email or text that person for notes when you missed class with a bad cold or when you have a super quick question about an assignment.
+This is precisely what your cluster is for.
+Sometimes I will ask you to meet with your cluster outside of class for a homework assignment, but I also encourage you to get together (virtually or in-person) on your own as well to study and prepare for class.
+As always, if you have any questions or concerns about this, let me know!